italojsoliveira/python-exercises/docs/index.md

 ```
 </details>

-### Exercise 18
+### Exercise 18: Checking if all elements in a list are unique

 Create a list with pseudo-random integer numbers.
-Then, check all elements in this list are unique or not.
+Then, check if all elements in this list are unique or not.

 <details markdown=block>
 <summary markdown=span>Click here to see a possible solution</summary>